colinlienard/sv-router/docs/guide/common/active-route.md

 ## Programmatically

-For more complex scenarios, check if a route is active using the `isActiveRoute` function:
+For more complex scenarios, check if a route is active using the `isActive` function:

 ::: code-group